 Increasing awareness about the HPV vaccine is a positive step, but current data do not support the prevention of OPCs with the vaccine unequivocally.
 Published data relative to the long-term effects of the HPV vaccine on OCC and OPC are sparse.
 The published literature, however, confirms this topic has important research and public health implications.
 The CDC has carefully studied the risks and benefits of HPV vaccination.
 The vaccine is recommended because the benefits — such as cancer prevention — far outweigh the risks of side effects.26 Nearly 90 million doses of HPV vaccines were distributed in the United States from June 2006 through March 2016, with the most frequently reported symptoms being fainting, dizziness, headache, nausea, fever and pain, redness, and swelling in the arm where the injection was given.
 The CDC notes that some populations are contraindicated for the vaccine, including:26

 - Anyone who has had a life-threatening allergic reaction to any component of HPV vaccine, or to a previous dose of HPV vaccine

 - Individuals considering the Gardasil or Gardasil 9 vaccine should inform their health care provider about any severe allergies, including an allergy to yeast

 - Individuals considering the Cervarix vaccine should inform their health care provider about any severe allergies, including an allergy to latex

-- Pregnant women or women who are breastfeeding may get the vaccine
+- Pregnant women — although women who are breastfeeding may get the vaccine

 - Patients with a moderate or severe illness should wait until they are well; individuals who are mildly ill (low-grade fever of less than 101°, cold, runny nose or cough) can still be vaccinated